spurnik/EC2-Computer/README.md

  ## Datapath

 The datapath or process unit is designed based on the instruction set, because it has to perform all the functional and arithmetic operations, which are specified by the instructions.
-First, let's decide the components.

-We already know the presence of an **accumulator register**, which will retain the output of the processor, and the **RAM memory**, with 32 8b words and synchronous read/write.
-Of course we need an **8b instruction register** to get the instruction from memory, and the **program counter** register.
-To point the 32 locations, the PC has to be of 5b.
-A **5b incrementer** is needed to increment the PC address.
-The arithmetic operations are two: addition and substraction.
-Both can be performed by an **8b adder/substractor** (is not necessary to use an ALU just for them).

-Then, the instructions will help us on deciding the component's connections.

-The STORE (LOAD) instruction is done by connecting the accumulator input(output) with memory output(input).
-To extract the memory address, we have to plug the 5 less relevant bits of the IR output into memory address port.
-So we need a 2_1 multiplexor, for deciding which signal goes with memory address: PC's ouput to point the next instruction, or the operand address.
-To perform the arithmetic instructions, we'll connect the accumulator output into the adder/substractor as the first operand, and the memory ouput connected as the second operand.
-The result is charged back into accumulator, with priority over processor input (IN instruction) and memory output (LOAD instruction).
-So we'll use an 8b 4_1 multiplexor with just three inputs, and the output is directly connected to accumulator.

-Finally, the jump instructions reveal the use of a 5b 2_1 multiplexor, as PC's mux.
-This is to decide whether to charge the next memory address given by incrementer's signal or jumping to a new location, given by IR address (both of 5b).
-Depending on the accumulator output, the control unit will enable the mux selection signal.

-We also have to decide which status signals does the CU need, and the opcode.

-We're gonna use two status signals, **Aeq0** and **Apos**.
-The first one tells to CU if accumulator output is zero, and the second one if it's positive.
-We can generate Aeq0 with an **8b NOR gate** and Apos as the 7th bit of accumulator output, negated.
+The components will be:

+1. **A** (8b): the accumulator register of the processor.
+Accumulates the result of arithmetic operation.
+2. **RAM memory** (32x8b) : internal memory with synchronous read and write operations.
+3. **IR** (8b) : Instruction register, stores the current instruction fetched from memory.
+4. **PC** (5b) : Program counter.
+Contains the next instruction address.
+5. **Incrementer** (5b) : Used to increment PC's content.
+6. **Adder/Substractor** (8b) : Performs addition and substraction.
+7. **PCMux** (5b) : 2-1 multiplexor which selects the next PC address.
+8. **MemMux** (5b) : 2-1 multiplexor to select the next memory address.
+9. **AMux** (8b) : 4-1 multiplexor to select the next accumulator content.

+The datapath has to perform the following operations, classified on their purpose:

+1._Instruction cycle_:
+ + Loads the instruction from memory to IR.
+Increments PC's content by one and load it back to PC.
+ + Distinguish between memory **fecthing** address (to fecth the next instruction) and memory **operand** address (to point some memory data).

+2. _Memory cycle_:
+ + Reads the memory data/instruction specified by memory address and loads it to A/IR.
+ + Writes A's content to the memory location specified by memory address.

+3. _Execution cycle_:
+ + Adds or substract to A the memory output content, and loads the result back to A.
+ + Loads the external data input to A.
+ + Loads the operand address specified by jump instruction on PC.

+The datapath also has to provide the next status signals to CU:

++ **Aeq0 (1b)**: Tells to CU whether A content is zero.
+Implemented on A output with an 8b NOR gate.
++ **Apos (1b)**: Tells to CU whether A content is positive.
+Implemented by negating the most significant bit of A output.
-The **opcode** will be the three most important bits of IR output, which contains the current instruction.
++ **Opcode (3b)** : The three most significant bits of IR output, tells to CU which instruction to execute.

-Now that all components are defined and connected,

-1.
+From the components and functionallity, we will need up to 15 control signals from CU, which are: